Bradford, West Yorkshire

 Little Horton Workhouse

-Eventually, in 1850, Bradford relented and built a new workhouse at a site on Little Horton Lane in Bradford, at a cost of £7,000.
-Construction work began in August 1850, and the first inmates were transferred from the old Barkerend and Idle workhouses on 29th September, 1851.
+Initially, it was proposed to lease Horton House, a former school building on Little Horton Lane, and to spend £2,000 on its conversion for use as a workhouse Instead, 14 acres of Horton Park were purchased from Mrs Giles at a cost of £4,000 and a new building was erected at a cost of £7,000.
+Construction work began in August 1850, and the first inmates were transferred from the old Barkerend workhouse on 29th September, 1851.
 The new building was designed by Henry F Lockwood and William Mawson who were the architects of a number of northern workhouses including those at Barnsley, Carlisle, Dewsbury, Haslingden, North Bierley, and Penistone.
 Its location and workhouse are shown on the 1906 map below.

 White's 1854 Directory described the workhouse as "a spacious, handsome, and admirably arranged building, and stands upon 14 acres of land purchased at the cost of £4000.
 It has room for about 350 inmates, and attached to it is a spacious infirmary."